x54-studio/Hive/frontend/src/__docs__/UseCase_RBAC.md

   - Manage content and data that require elevated privileges.
 - **Use Cases:**
   1. **User Management:**
-     - **Description:** Admins view all users, update user information, change roles, or deactivate accounts.
+     - **Description:** Admins view all users, update user information, change roles, or delete accounts.
      - **Flow:**
-       - Navigate to "User Management."
+       - Navigate to "Admin User Management."
        - Display all registered users.
        - Select a user to edit and update role information.
-       - Validate and log the change.
+       - Validate and apply the change.
-  2. **System Configuration:**
+  2. **Article Management:**
-     - **Description:** Admins update system settings (e.g., application configurations, access policies).
+     - **Description:** Admins can create, update, and delete any article.
      - **Flow:**
-       - Access "System Settings."
-       - Modify configuration parameters.
+       - Navigate to "Articles" section.
+       - Create, edit, or delete articles as needed.
-       - Validate and apply changes.
+       - The system validates and applies changes.

-#### Editor
+#### Moderator
-- **Scope:** Oversee content and articles management.
+- **Scope:** Content and articles management.
 - **Primary Responsibilities:**
-  - Create, update, or delete articles and multimedia content.
+  - Create, update, or delete articles.
-  - Review and approve articles submitted by other contributors.
-  - Manage content categories and tags.
+  - Manage article content.
 - **Use Cases:**
   1. **Article Management:**
-     - **Description:** An Editor can create new articles, edit existing ones, and delete outdated content.
+     - **Description:** A Moderator can create new articles, edit existing ones, and delete articles.
      - **Flow:**
        - Navigate to the "Articles" section.
        - Create a new article or select an existing one for editing.
-       - Submit changes for review.
+       - Submit changes.
        - The system validates the content and updates the article.
-  2. **Content Review & Approval:**
-     - **Description:** An Editor reviews submitted articles and either approves them for publication or requests revisions.
-     - **Flow:**
-       - Access the "Submissions" page.
-       - Review pending articles.
-       - Approve, reject, or request changes.
-       - The system logs the decision and updates article status.

 #### Regular User
 - **Scope:** Standard access to personal data and public resources.